why-jay/remark-lint-sentence-newline/README.md

 This sentence should be on a second line.

 Hello.<-There is no space after the dot, so this is not an error.

+"Hello, world!"
+This sentence is not required to be on a second line because !" is not an end of sentence.
+! is, but not !".
+But you're free to add a newline after !", or wherever.
+This rule's job is to complain when you *don't* have a newline in certain cases.
+It never complains when you do have a newline.
 ```

 ## Using the rule